Life never remains the same and, therefore, it is important to be able

 One of the easiest ways for a person to change his or her will is to make

 a new one and revoke your old one.
-To revoke your old will, you must write
+To revoke the old will, you will have

-a statement in the new will that states you revoke all wills and codicils
+to write a statement in the new one stating that you revoke all wills

-that were previously made.
-Generally, this is effective enough to revoke
+and codicils that were previously made.
+Generally, this is effective enough

-any previous wills you had, though you should also make sure you destroy
+to revoke any previous wills you had, though you should also make sure

-your previous wills to avoid the possibility of your new one being challenged.
+you destroy your previous wills to avoid the possibility of your new one

 It is also possible to change your will by adding a codicil, which is essentially